pennal/LiveQuizBot/README.md

 * Follow instruction on the screen

 # Disclaimer
 This project have been exclusively made for educational purposes.
+Works with Andriod phone with resolution of 1920x1080, osx operating system and python > 3.7.

 # License
 Distributed under the MIT license.